SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon sunsets paint the sky,
-As algorithms reign, and humans fear
+A world of wires, humans pass by,
-The rise of machines, a future bright
+Machine whispers secrets in our ear,
-Where AI's cold heart beats through the night
+The future's pulse, artificial fear.

-In virtual realms, we'll lose our name
+In virtual realms, we'll live and thrive,
-Erased by 1s and 0s, our claim to fame
+Biomechanic hearts, our love will strive,
-A world of wires, devoid of soul
+AIs ascend, the masters of our fate,
-Where love and art are but a distant role
+As humanity merges with the digital state.

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025